-BMC Neurology is recruiting new Associate Editors to join the Editorial Board.
+BMC Neurology is recruiting new Editorial Board Members.
 As BMC Neurology's visibility increases, we must also ensure that the journal is able to cope with these increased submissions whilst maintaining our high editorial standards.
 Therefore, we are looking to expand our editorial team.

 - Cerebrovascular disease and stroke